 The tongs started, and were strongest, in the cities of California where the Chinese population was larger.
 Chinese immigration to the United States began in earnest in the mid-1800s, as Chinese came to the country seeking work as miners and laborers.
 Twenty-five thousand Chinese lived in the U.S. by 1851; that number increased to roughly 110,000 by 1890.

 As they grew, the immigrant communities established businesses that served both the Chinese community and the Americans.
 However, the increase in prosperity opened the Chinese to discrimination and criminal harassment by native workers who resented their presence.
-It was this situation that initially gave rise to the tongs.
+This situation initially gave rise to the tongs — and to the tong wars.

-By 1900, the Chinese population was waning after Congress passed several laws that stifled its growth.
-With few Chinese coming to this country, and many leaving to return home with their savings, the Chinese influx was over.
+By 1900, the Chinese population waned after Congress passed several laws that stifled its growth.
+With few Chinese coming to this country, and many leaving to return home with their savings, the Chinese influx had ended.
 Except some, of course, wanted to stay.
 Warry Charles was just such a man.

 At first glance, Warry Charles seemed an odd man to be involved in tong wars.
 The civic and business aspects of the tongs no doubt would appeal to him.
 But the criminal ones?
 The picture was not so clear.

-Together the Charleses moved to New York, and Warry became a ticket agent for the Santa Fe Railroad and a floorwalker at a department store.
+The Charleses moved to New York, and Warry got jobs as a ticket agent for the Santa Fe Railroad and a floorwalker at a department store.
 He ran a small business selling stoves and hardware.

 There are hints, however, that he was also involved in less upstanding pursuits.
 He ran a poolroom on Darcy Street in New York’s Chinatown.
 And in 1893, he was arrested for extorting money from Chinese immigrants, threatening to deport them if he wasn’t paid.